Adeste, Fideles - Notes on the Hymn

 The hymn has been translated into at least 125 languages and is one of the most popular of all Christmas hymns.

-Long after this page was created, I came across an excellent series of articles written by Rev. Hugh T. Henry in the American Catholic Quarterly Review, Volumes 39 and 40 (1914-1915).
-In these articles, Rev. Henry also carefully traced the history of this carol, and also came to the same conclusion concerning authorship of the words and music to Adeste, Fideles.
+Long after this page was created, I came across an excellent series of articles written by Rev. Hugh T. Henry in the American Catholic Quarterly Review, Volume 39 and Volume 40 (1914-1915) (Links are to the Internet Archive).
+In these articles, Rev. Henry also carefully traced the history of this carol, and also came to the same conclusion concerning authorship of the words and music to Adeste Fideles.
 The titles of these articles are:

 According to J. F. Gannon, "The erstwhile chapel of the Portuguese Embassy associated with the hymn is still there on Warwick Street between Regent Street and Golden Square, but it is now simply a Roman Catholic church unconnected with any Embassy."